 Injured in an accident?
 Call the Ciccarelli Law Offices

 If you or your child had been injured in a car accident that was caused by another person’s careless or negligent actions, seek legal assistance immediately.
-At the Ciccarelli Law Offices, we are ready to help.
+At the Ciccarelli Law Offices, our injury lawyers in Philadelphia are ready to help.
 Our knowledgeable and experienced team is ready to conduct a thorough investigation into your accident in order to secure the compensation you need.
 This could include:

 - Coverage of your medical bills